 Rustic pine interiors, south facing windows.
 Two floors: four bedrooms (three upstairs, each with 1 full sized bed, and 1 bedroom on the 1st floor with 1 full size bed), large wrap-around deck, kitchen and living room, full bathroom, skylights in 2 bedrooms.
 Sleeps 4-8.
 Parking available in driveway by the cabin.
 New kitchen in winter 2019!

 Nightly rate: $135 | Weekly rate: $810

-Our newest cabin, and only cabin with air conditioning!
 Cob is a mixture of sand, clay, and straw.
 This earthen home has two sleeping nooks (not full bedrooms) each with a full sized mattress, ten-foot ceilings, an open living area, and is built of largely of local and salvaged materials.
+New mini air exchanger provides heat and air conditioning at the touch of a button!
 It’s a one-of-a-kind structure built by students and alumni.
 Sleeps 2-4.
 Parking available in driveway by the cabin.

 Redwood Two Cabin